sagemathinc/cocalc-doc/source/compute_server.rst

    - From 1/4 to over 400 CPU cores on a single node plus cluster support
    - From 1 to over 10,000 GB RAM
    - From 10 to over 1,000,000 GB disk
-   - From a single T4 (or no GPU at all) **to 8x H100**, with tons of options in between, including access to L4 and L40, RTX-A4/5/6000, and A100 with 40GB or 80GB of RAM
+   - From a single T4 (or no GPU at all) **to 8x H100**, with tons of options in between, including access to L4 and L40, RTX-A4/5/6000, and A100 with 40 GB or 80 GB of RAM

 * **Access to multiple clouds - in a unified way that does not hide their superpowers!**
    - Running out of disk space?
 Increase it seamlessly on the fly!